Madrid: Early Modern Era

 In the context of the Peninsular War, the situation in French-occupied Madrid after March 1808 was becoming more and more tense.
-On 2 May, a crowd began to gather near the Royal Palace protesting against the French attempt to evict the remaining members of the Bourbon royal family to Bayonne, prompting up an uprising against the French Imperial troops that lasted hours and spread throughout the city, including a famous last stand at the Monteleón barracks.
+On 2 May, a crowd began to gather near the Royal Palace protesting against the French attempt to evict the remaining members of the Bourbon royal family to Bayonne, prompting an uprising against the French Imperial troops that lasted hours and spread throughout the city, including a famous last stand at the Monteleón barracks.
 Subsequent repression was brutal, with many insurgent Spaniards being summarily executed.
 The uprising led to a declaration of war calling all the Spaniards to fight against the French invaders.